 PPCC is the largest, most diverse institution of higher education in the Pikes Peak region, with more than 20,000 students at three campuses, various off-campus locations, two military education centers and hundreds of online classes.
 The school offers more than 200 associate degrees, certifications in career and technical fields, and three bachelor’s degrees, many of which have transfer guarantees to UCCS, CSU, Regis and other four-year universities.
 Signature programs include nursing, culinary arts, fire science technology, zoo keeping technology, and emergency service administration.

 » No. 1 Nursing Program, Colorado 2020 by RegisteredNursing.com

 » No. 12 Best for Vets: 2-Year Schools 2020 by Military Times

 » Average Class Size: 15

 » Tuition 2020-21: $4,959 Colorado resident, $18,327 nonresident

 University of Colorado at Colorado Springs

-UCCS is a comprehensive undergraduate and specialized graduate research university, offering 47 bachelor’s degrees, 23 master’s degrees and five doctoral programs.
+UCCS is a comprehensive undergraduate and specialized graduate research university, offering 51 undergraduate degrees, 24 master’s degrees and seven doctoral programs.
 It consists of colleges of Business; Engineering and Applied Science; Education; and Letters, Arts and Sciences; Nursing and Health Sciences; and Public Affairs.
-Students come from 50 states and 48 countries and 20 percent are military affiliated.
+The university recently received a nearly $6 million grant from the U.S. Department of Labor to fund the Colorado Cybersecurity Apprenticeship Program.
+Students come from 50 states and 48 countries and 20% are military affiliated.

 U.S. Air Force Academy